How to File a Car Insurance Claim: Step-by-Step Guide for 2026

 Pincher's Pro Tip

 File your claim through your insurer's mobile app when possible.
-AI-powered photo submissions can speed up processing by 3–5 days compared to traditional methods, and many apps now offer real-time claim tracking.
+AI-powered photo submissions can reduce processing time significantly, and many apps now offer real-time claim tracking — putting you in control from day one.

 Farmers logo